alebu/notebooks/stats_101/Foundations.md

 In fact, this one, and not the previous one, is the precise statement of the CLT.
 Notice that this is exactly what we are after: a probabilistic description of how our random statistic behaves.

-We'll check this, computationally, by considering many different samples (N = 1000) and looking at how their sample mean changes as n grows.
+We'll check this, computationally, by considering many different samples (m = 1000) and looking at how their sample mean changes as n grows.
 This is like imagining many worlds in which the same coin is flipped n times, and look at how the the sample mean we get in each world varies when we grow the sample size n.

 ```python